dddrrreee/cs140e-23win/labs/0-compile/1-make/README.md

 [manual pages for why](https://web.mit.edu/gnu/doc/html/make_4.html#SEC31)).
 (The main reason we do this is that you'll get weird behavior if there is a `test` or `clean` file / directory.)

+***Questions***:

+  1. What happens if we changed the `all` rule as follows?

+        all: test main

+     When does this work the same?
+Differently?

+     What happens if we changed it as follows?

+        all: main

+  2. What happens if you delete some or all of the `main` rule dependencies?
+For example:

+        main:
+	        $(CC) a.c b.c c.c main.c -o main

+     When will this work?
+What is an example of when it will break?